shloop/nyt-crossword-downloader/README.md

 ### Basic

-To use the latest release, you must have the [.NET 8.0 runtime](https://dotnet.microsoft.com/en-us/download) or later installed.
+You can download the latest Windows x64 release [here](https://github.com/shloop/nyt-crossword-downloader/releases/latest/download/nyt-crossword-downloader.exe).
+You must have the [.NET 8.0 runtime](https://dotnet.microsoft.com/en-us/download) or later installed to use it.

+If you haven't already, log into the New York Times website and verify you have access to the crossword puzzles (https://www.nytimes.com/crosswords), then save your cookies to a file.
+This can be done via a browser extension.
+I use [this one](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/) for Firefox.

-Place `cookies.txt` with current authentication to New York Times crosswords (https://www.nytimes.com/crosswords) in same directory as `nyt-crossword-downloader.exe` and run the executable to scrape all puzzles in all formats.
+Once you have your cookies file with the needed authentication info, rename it to `cookies.txt`, place it in the same directory as `nyt-crossword-downloader.exe` and then run the executable to scrape all puzzles in all formats.

 ### Advanced